briansune/rtw88-hw/rtl8821cs_arm_a35/README.md

 ### SDIO Tree

 Due to hardware limitation on the test gear SDIO only uses 3.3V.

+So limited speed to <50MHz High-Speed Specification.

+Reduce clock speed to 25MHz, which futher enhance bus stability as well.

+Vendor driver had been tested and no issues are found compared with RTW88!

 ```
 dmesg | grep mmc